Blog · San Francisco · 6 Outdoor Adventures Near San Francisco to Escape the Crowds

 There’s so much natural beauty to enjoy in and around San Francisco.
 These are just a few of my favorite spots in the Bay Area.

 But if you want to enjoy the outdoors without leaving the city, you’re in luck.
-There are plenty of parks of all sizes, from the romantic Palace of the Fine Arts to the sprawling Presidio — or the towering redwoods of Muir Woods and the hidden gardens of 16th Avenue.
+There are plenty of parks of all sizes, from the romantic Palace of the Fine Arts to the towering redwoods of Muir Woods.
+Take a guided Fisherman’s Wharf tour for beautiful bay views and photo ops with sea lions.
+Explore the sprawling Presidio not far away.
+You can even enjoy SF’s best greenspace — Golden Gate Park — on one of our guided tours in San Francisco.

 With so much variety for recreation, San Francisco seems like it was almost made for outdoor enthusiasts.
 So pack your sunscreen, camera, and hiking shoes when you set out to explore the City by the Bay.
 Nature’s calling.